 For the vast majority of bettas, simply dropping frozen food (thaw it in cool water before feeding) into the tank will be enough to get your betta zooming across the tank to eat it.
 For the minority that don’t immediately go after the frozen food, wiggle the food with tweezers to get their attention.

-In conclusion, there are many different toys you can use to play with your betta, and you don’t always even need to be there!
+There are many different toys you can use to play with your betta, and you don’t always even need to be there!
 Extra activity will increase your betta’s health and wellbeing, so it is always a worthwhile investment.